YounesBarka00/YounesBarka00/README.md

 System developer based in Gothenburg, Sweden.

-I build web, backend and mobile applications using technologies such as C#, .NET and Android with Kotlin.
+I build frontend, backend and mobile applications, including REST APIs, web interfaces and Android applications.
 My focus is on developing structured and maintainable systems using modern software architecture and development practices.

 ---